skip to main content

 First Educational Series Utilizing YouTube’s New Native Audio Description Support

 SPARTANBURG, SC, August 6, 2021 – The Described and Captioned Media Program (DCMP) is excited to announce the debut of Emily Graslie’s “Art Lab,” the first educational video series on YouTube to feature audio description through a new pilot program.
 Audio description is a secondary audio track with additional narration that describes vital visual information for people who are blind and visually impaired.
-From about producers-and-distributors, technology, partners, description, dcmp, blindness
+From about technology, producers-and-distributors, partners, description, dcmp, blindness

 DCMP Implements New Player-Based Captions and Description